Last updated:

-NORD gratefully acknowledges Stephanie Lin, NORD Editorial Intern from the University of Connecticut, Debby Tamura MS, RN, APNG and Kenneth H. Kraemer, MD, Laboratory of Cancer Biology and Genetics, Center for Cancer Research, National Cancer Institute, for assistance in the preparation of this report.
+NORD gratefully acknowledges Stephanie Lin, NORD Editorial Intern from the University of Connecticut, Debby Tamura MS, RN, APNG, Research Nurse (retired), and Kenneth H. Kraemer, MD, Chief DNA Repair Section (emeritus), Laboratory of Cancer Biology and Genetics, Center for Cancer Research, National Cancer Institute, for assistance in the preparation of this report.

 Summary

 Xeroderma pigmentosum (XP) is a rare inherited multisystem disorder characterized by a heightened sensitivity to the DNA damaging effects of ultraviolet radiation (UV).
 The main source of UV is the sun.
 The major signs and symptoms of XP can be seen in sun-exposed areas of the body.
-The effects are greatest on the skin, and the tissues of the eyes including eyelids, the surface of the eyes and the surrounding tissues.
+The effects are greatest on the skin and the tissues of the eyes including eyelids, the surface of the eyes and the surrounding tissues.
 The tip of the tongue and lips may also be damaged.
-In addition, approximately 25% of XP patients develop abnormalities of the nervous system manifesting as progressive neuro-degeneration with hearing loss.
+In addition, approximately 25% of people with XP develop abnormalities of the nervous system manifesting as progressive neurodegeneration including hearing loss.
 People with XP have a 10,000-fold increased risk for developing skin cancer including basal cell carcinoma, squamous cell carcinoma and melanoma.
-They also have a 2,000-fold increased risk for cancer of the eye and surrounding ocular tissues.
-These symptoms appear early in life, typically before age 10 years.
+They also have a 2,000-fold increased risk for cancer of the eye surface and surrounding ocular tissues.
+Many of these symptoms appear early in life, typically before age 10 years.

-XP is managed by preventative techniques (i.e., avoiding the sun, using sunscreen, wearing protective clothing) and regular screening for changes in the skin, vision, and neurologic status.
-Many symptoms can be treated with medication and/or surgery, but some cancers and neurologic problems can be life threatening.
+XP is managed by preventative techniques (i.e., avoiding the sun, using sunscreen, wearing protective clothing) and regular screening for changes in the skin, vision and neurological status.
+Many complications can be treated with medication and/or surgery, but some cancers and neurological problems can be life threatening.

-XP is an autosomal recessive genetic condition caused by alterations (mutations) in nine different genes.
+XP is an autosomal recessive genetic condition caused by changes (variants) in nine different DNA Repair genes.
 Eight of the genes make up the nucleotide excision repair pathway (NER) that identities and repairs UV induced DNA damage.
-The ninth gene acts to bypass unrepaired damage.
+The ninth gene acts to bypass unrepaired DNA damage.

 Introduction